facebookresearch/ResponsibleNLP/gender_gap_pipeline/README.md

 ) then run `pip install -r requirements.txt` to install stanza:

 If the language of your data is unknown, language detection is supported in the pipeline.
-To use language id, download fastext language detection model (only needed when --langs is not provided, or --lang_detect is triggered):
+To use language detection, download fastext language detection model (only needed when --langs is not provided, or --lang_detect is triggered):
 ```
 cd ./ResponsibleNLP
 mkdir fasttext_models